QFrBLiMP: a Quebec-French Benchmark of Linguistic Minimal Pairs: Results and Discussion

 \subsection{Closing the Gap with Human Judgment}

 Analyzing the performance differential against the Human baseline in \autoref{tab:resultsdiff} reveals a divergence between the grammatical competence of LLMs and that of humans.

 On the one hand, models exhibit a strong, consistent mastery of tasks involving abstract formal rules.
 This is most evident with syntactic island constraints, particularly \guillemet{subject islands} (\texttt{15}) and \guillemet{adjunct islands} (\texttt{16}), as well as frequent, pattern-based rules like the \guillemet{-é/-er} distinction (\texttt{12}).
 On these tasks, many top-tier models, such as \texttt{Gemma-2-9b}, outperform the human baseline by 20\% or more.
-This suggests that once models internalize a statistical or abstract rule from vast data, they can apply it with a logical precision that surpasses the human baseline, who may be influenced by semantic plausibility or other heuristics.
+It suggests that once models internalize a statistical or abstract rule from vast data, they can apply it with a logical precision that surpasses the human baseline, who may be influenced by semantic plausibility or other heuristics.

 On the other hand, for phenomena that depend on deep semantic or pragmatic understanding, the gap is inverse.
 The most challenging tasks for models, and the ones where they lag furthest behind human performance, are \guillemet{lexical semantics} (\texttt{9}) and \guillemet{orphaned prepositions} (\texttt{20}).
 Even the largest models exhibit differentials of around -10\% for lexical semantics, whereas for orphaned prepositions, the deficit ranges from -20\% to -30\%.
-This indicates that while models excel at formal rule application, they still lack the rich, context-aware reasoning that humans use to resolve semantic ambiguities and complex syntactic structures.
-This dramatic failure highlights a reliance on surface-level statistical regularities over the abstract, context-aware reasoning that humans employ for semantic ambiguities and complex syntactic structures.
+It indicates that while models excel at formal rule application, they still lack the rich, context-aware reasoning that humans use to resolve semantic ambiguities and complex syntactic structures.
+This dramatic failure highlights a reliance on surface-level statistical regularities rather than on the abstract, context-aware reasoning that humans employ to handle semantic ambiguities and complex syntactic structures.
 While LLMs are powerful at internalizing frequent co-occurrence patterns, they struggle to acquire the more profound grammatical knowledge needed for complex cases.
-This distinction marks a critical frontier in bridging the gap between artificial and human linguistic competency.
+This distinction marks a critical frontier in bridging the gap between artificial and human LC.